 Air France is sponsoring the 39 edition of the American film festival in Deauville

-During the 30 August - 8 September, Air France is sponsoring the 39 edition at the American film festival in Deauville.
+From August 30 to September 8, Air France is sponsoring the 39th edition of at the American film festival in Deauville.
 Throughout the year, the company offers a selection of American films on board aircraft, in all cabin classes.

 Air France has one of the richest entertainment programs available on board aircraft.
 Passengers can watch one of the 125 movies, listen to about 3.000 music titles, play, watch TV shows.
 Each month, the company adds new features to the in-flight entertainment program, including a selection of the latest American movies.